 7. Going above and beyond to solve the problem and/or make the final deliverables even better than originally agreed.

 8. In the first instance, focusing on results rather than blame, excuses, or even solid reasons why the fuck up happened.

-9. Realizing that to hire and keep working with top caliber people, I’ve gotta be a top caliber employer/client myself.
+9. Realizing that to hire and keep working with top calibre people, I’ve gotta be a top calibre employer/client myself.

 10. Kindness and respect while still holding firm on my own boundaries.

 11. Just not mentioning it and busting a gut to sort the fuck up out behind-the-scenes, before my client ever realizes there was an issue.